All news

 The referee

-Mr. Lothar D'Hondt was designated as referee, he will be supported by linesmen Mr. Romain Devillers and Mr. Nicolas Claes and fourth official Mr. Michiel Allaerts.
-Mr. Erik Lambrecht is in charge of VAR tonight, with Mr. Jo De Weirdt and Mr. Roel Bensch alongside him.
+Mr. Lothar D'Hondt has been appointed referee, he will be supported by linesmen Romain Devillers and Nicolas Claes and fourth official Michiel Allaerts.
+Erik Lambrecht is the VAR for tonight, with Jo De Weirdt and Roel Bensch alongside him.

-It is the 20th time Mr. D'Hondt will be leading an official match at Club.
+It is the 20th time D'Hondt will lead an official match at Club.
 The eight previous ones ended in four wins, two draws and two defeats.

-Thirteen times before, the 29-year-old ref led a KRC Genk match, seven of which were away from home (2W 3D 2L).
-Earlier this season, Mr. D'Hondt was in charge of the away game for Club at Eupen (0-5) and in the cup at home against Zulte Waregem (4-0) and away at Union (2-0).
-As to Genk, he was leading the two Limburg derbies against STVV (3-3 at home and 1-1 away) and both away games at Antwerp (3-2 and 0-1).
+Thirteen times before, the 29-year-old ref led a KRC Genk match, seven of which were on the move (2W 3D 2L).
+Earlier this season, Club's D'Hondt led the away match in the league at Eupen (0-5) and in the cup at home against Zulte Waregem (4-0) and away at Union (2-0).
+Of Genk, he led the two Limburg derbies against STVV (3-3 at home and 1-1 away) and away matches at Antwerp in the league (3-2) and Play-offs (0-1).
 It is only the first time he will whistle a duel between Club and Racing.